 “(8) Upon the request of an employee in the affected unit.

 “(e) Upon a decision to revoke a shared work plan, the Director shall issue a written revocation order to the employer that specifies the reasons for the revocation and the date the revocation is effective.
-The Director shall provide a copy of the revocation order to the representative of an affected collective bargaining unit.
+The Director shall provide a copy of the revocation order to all participating employees and their collective bargaining representative.

+“(f) The Director may periodically review the operation of an employer’s shared work plan to ensure compliance with its terms and applicable federal and state laws.

-“(f) An employer may submit a new application for a shared work plan at any time after the expiration or termination a shared work plan.”.
+“(g) An employer may submit a new application for a shared work plan at any time after the expiration or termination of a shared work plan.”.

 (e) Section 7 (D.C.
 Official Code § 51-176) is amended to read as follows: